Towards Handling Uncertainty-at-Source in AI -- A Review and Next Steps for Interval Regression

 \item \emph{Set-11 (Nested/all overlapping mixed intervals)}: The LM$_c$, LM$_w$, and PM methods give the best fit.
 The CRM and CCRM methods also closely fit the data as to $MMRE$. \end{itemize}

-Overall, the PM, and LM$_w$ (often LM$_c$ also) methods perform best and give reliable -- in fact almost identical -- fitness results for disjoint skinny or puffy intervals.
-Although with growing overlap among intervals (skinny or puffy), model fitness by the CRM, CCRM and MinMax methods are improved, they still do not consistently reach the performance of the PM and LM methods.
-For the mixed sets with puffy and skinny intervals, where they are disjoint or exhibit some overlap, both PM and two variants of LM methods give similar (best) fit.
-Other methods, particularly the CRM and CCRM, give nearly identical results, in respect to some metrics, for the all overlapping (nested) mixed case.
+Overall, the PM, and LM$_w$ (and often LM$_c$) methods perform best and result in reliably good---and almost identical---fitness for disjoint skinny or puffy intervals.
+With growing overlap among intervals (skinny or puffy), model fitness by the CRM, CCRM and MinMax methods generally improves.
+Nevertheless, they consistently fail to reach the performance levels of the PM and LM methods.
+For the mixed sets with puffy and skinny intervals, where these are disjoint or exhibit some overlap, both PM and both variants of the LM method result in similarly good (best) fit.
+Others, particularly the CRM and CCRM approaches, give nearly identical results for some metrics, for all overlapping, respectively nested, mixed cases.
 In all cases, the estimates by the CIM and CM methods deviate substantially from the actual values and hence they come out as poor performers.

-As well as the empirical analyses reported above, we carried out additional experiments going beyond the scope of this paper -- exploring the impact of differences in mean interval size/range, differences in the standard deviation of the mean size/range, and the variation in interval centers (i.e., dispersion), on model fitness or estimation errors.
-Initial results suggest that estimation errors tend to grow for all methods in respect to increasing dispersion of interval ranges (as expected).
-Further, greater dispersion of centers for relatively scattered interval sets increases estimation errors.
-We will extend this initial investigation in more detail in the future.
+As well as the empirical analyses reported above, we carried out additional experiments going beyond the scope of this paper---exploring the impact of differences in mean interval size/range, differences in the standard deviation of the mean size/range, and the variation in interval centers (i.e., dispersion), on model fitness or estimation errors \cite{kabir2021interval}.
+Results suggest that estimation errors tend to grow for all regression methods with respect to both higher standard deviation of ranges and more distant placement of intervals (centers) \cite{kabir2021interval}.
+We will review this aspect with real-world data in future.